Monday, July 25, 2011

 25.07.11.
 Orange, plastic, road cones, steel fence cordon.
 Cambridge Tce view, snowy Worcester Blvd, looking towards Canterbury Museum, post June 13 quake

-Snowy, Hereford St Bridge: Not a soul, by steel mesh fence cordoned, ghost CBD.
-Beside Avon River, I trekked below snow dripping, trees, past the WW1 Henry Nicholas VC statue, snow on his bronze, lemon-squeezer hat.
-Across Avon River, I looked at ghost cafes, Oxford Tce, in the red zone, snow slipping off ruined awnings.
+Hereford St Bridge: Not a soul near the steel-mesh-fence-cordoned CBD.
+Beside Avon River, I trekked below snow-dripping trees, past the WW1 Henry Nicholas VC statue, snow on his bronze lemon-squeezer hat.
+Across Avon River, I looked at ghost-cafes across Oxford Tce, in the red-zone, snow slipping off ruined-awnings.
 The cafes would be demolished for The Terrace complex.

 25.07.11.
 Orange, plastic, road cones, steel mesh fence cordon.
 Cambridge Tce / Hereford St view, old, brick, serial quake damaged, Library Chambers & brand new, quake damaged, Christchurch City Council bldg behind.
 Library Chambers would be demolished, Council bldg would be repaired